mtfuller/rare_event_detection/README.md

 Our project is written mostly in Python, taking advantage of several data science and machine learning libraries such as Numpy, Pandas, Tensorflow, etc.

 ### Install dependencies using Anaconda
 Included in the repo is a conda environment file called `environment.yml`.
-This can be used to install all dependencies for the project. **TODO: Place detailed installation guide to setup project.**
+This can be used to install all dependencies for the project.
+First, install Anaconda or Miniconda using this [guide](https://conda.io/docs/user-guide/install/index.html). **Make sure to set your environment vars to use the `conda` command.** Then, simply navigate to the folder and run `conda env create -f environment.yml`.
+All dependencies should now be installed.

 ### Download the C3D Pre-trained Model
 In order to run the application, you will need to download the pre-trained C3D model (~300 MB) and place it in the `/pretrained_models` folder.
 The pre-trained model is hosted [here](https://www.dropbox.com/s/u5fxqzks2pkaolx/c3d_ucf101_finetune_whole_iter_20000_TF.model?dl=0).